Steve Cram: Athletics career

 In 1987, he was no longer the outstanding 1,500 m athlete that he had been in previous years.
 Having previously been able to win races from any position and at any pace, he was now lacking confidence in his finishing speed, an area in which he had fallen behind some of his main rivals.
 He was beaten by José Luis González in the European Cup, and although he followed that with an impressive win in the 1,000 m in Stockholm, and won the Dream Mile for the third year running, he finished eighth after leading into the final bend of the 1987 World Championships final in Rome.
 He had said before the race that his only hope of victory was a fast race, in which he could run the finish out of his opponents, in particular Abdi Bile, the eventual winner.
 Unhappily for Cram, the pace was slow, and he faded badly in the last 100 metres.

 His 1988 season saw him return to better form and he beat Bile in the Oslo Dream Mile in 1988 - his fourth consecutive victory in that race.
 Having run impressively in the Olympic trials over 800 m and winning in 1:44.16, (opening up an eight-metre gap over Tom McKean in a sprint down the home straight) he was touted as one of the favourites to win the gold medal over 1,500 m at the Seoul Olympics in 1988 until a calf injury just before the games in a 1000 m race hampered his progress.
 The injury affected his performance at the games and he was eliminated in the heats of the 800 m.
 He recovered sufficiently to reach the final of the 1,500 m, but could finish only fourth in a close race surprisingly won by Peter Rono.

 Injury dogged him throughout his remaining years and although he continued to compete for some time, he never again looked likely to win a major championship.
 In the 1990 European Athletics Championships, he still finished fifth in the 1,500 m, but in the 1991 World Athletics Championships, he was eliminated in the 1,500 m semi-finals.

-He retired from athletics in 1994 and remains the UK record holder over the mile and 2,000 m.
+He retired from athletics in 1994, and remains the UK record holder over the 2,000 m, with his UK mile record of 3:46.32 having been broken by Josh Kerr in 2024, in a time of 3:45.34.

-Cram is the coach of middle-distance runners Laura Weightman, Thomas Lancashire and Ross Murray.
+Cram was the coach of middle-distance runners Laura Weightman, Thomas Lancashire and Ross Murray.
 In April 2014 Cram joined British Athletics as an adviser and mentor in the run-up to the 2016 Summer Olympics.